-Hospitalists are specially trained internal medicine physicians who work exclusively in the hospital.
-They do not maintain private practices, but are responsible for admitting and managing inpatient care.
-Doylestown Health's Hospitalists care for nearly two-thirds of all medical and surgical admissions.
+Hospitalists are highly skilled internal medicine physicians who work exclusively in the hospital.
+They do not maintain private practices but are responsible for admitting and managing inpatient care.
+Our Hospitalists care for nearly two-thirds of all medical and surgical admissions.

 Hospitalists are among the Medical Staff leaders in the adoption of evidence-based protocols, technology improvement and, most importantly, patient safety and outcomes.
 They are experts in caring for patients with complex needs and are available 24/7.
-The same Hospitalist typically cares for an individual patient throughout their stay.
+The same Hospitalist will typically care for you throughout your stay.

-- Continuity of care for every patient throughout their hospitalization.
+- Continuity of care for you throughout your hospitalization

-- The average length of stay for a patient is less than 4 days.
+- An average length of stay that is less than four days

-- Maintain close relationships with the patient's primary care doctor and other specialists like surgeons, cardiologists, radiologists, and gastroenterologists.
+- Close relationships with your primary care doctor and other specialists like surgeons, cardiologists, radiologists, and gastroenterologists

 Connected to the Community

-For community physicians who are not using the an electronic medical record system, Hospitalists provide a summary of a patient's hospital stay electronically or by fax within 24 hours of discharge.
+For community physicians who are not using an electronic medical record system, Hospitalists provide a summary of your hospital stay electronically or by fax within 24 hours of discharge.